dinomatic/docs.dinomatic.com/source/docs/spinoko/casino-page-blocks.md

 ## Using Blocks

-There are 3 blocks available for you to use in casino pages:
+There are 5 blocks available for you to use in casino pages:

 - Casino Ratings
+- Casino Games
+- Casino Countries
 - Casino Payments
 - Casino CTA